murairam/cub3d/README.md

 Summary: This project is inspired by the world-famous Wolfenstein 3D game, which is considered the first FPS ever created.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, where you will have to find your way.

-## ✅ Cub3D Parser - COMPLETED
+## ✅ Cub3D Parser

-The cub3D parser has been fully refactored and tested.
-All major issues have been resolved:

 ### 🏆 Completed Features
-- ✅ Robust error handling with immediate exit and cleanup on any parsing error
+-  Robust error handling with immediate exit and cleanup on any parsing error
-- ✅ Complete memory leak prevention (0 leaks in both success and error cases)
+-  Complete memory leak prevention (0 leaks in both success and error cases)
-- ✅ `.cub` file extension validation
+-  `.cub` file extension validation
-- ✅ Proper initialization of all `t_game` struct values
+-  Proper initialization of all `t_game` struct values
-- ✅ Norminette compliance for core parsing logic
+-  Norminette compliance for core parsing logic
-- ✅ Comprehensive map boundary validation
+-  Comprehensive map boundary validation
-- ✅ Clean and organized code structure
+-  Clean and organized code structure

 ## 🧩 Detailed Parsing Checklist